-Even if you have dreamed of becoming a lawyer since you were a child, deciding to go to law school and preparing for it can be a daunting process.
-There are many steps involved, and it requires a significant investment of time and money.
-However, this career path can be very rewarding and take you in different and interesting directions throughout your career.
-Before embarking on this unique journey, you should start by doing your research and learning as much as you can about what is involved in pursuing this career path.
+Even if you have dreamed of becoming a lawyer since you were a child, deciding to go to law school and preparing for it can seem like a daunting process.
+There are many steps involved and it requires a significant investment of time and money.
+However, pursuing a career in the legal profession can be very rewarding and take you in many different directions.
+Before embarking on this unique journey, start by doing your research and learning as much as you can about what is involved in becoming a lawyer.